Want to know what is inside your PC, or how the performance compares to your friendīs?

 A really good feature is that you can save all the info to a file.
 Just go to "about" tab and "save HTML Report"

-There exists also a utility like this for the Graphics; it is called "GPU-Z"
+There also exists a utility like this for the Graphics; it is called "GPU-Z"

-You can generate nice HTML reports with this program by using the menu: file > create report file > HTML. (or "quick HTML" for a shorter version)
+You can generate nice HTML reports with this program by using the menu: file > create report file > HTML. (or "quick HTML" for a shorter version).

 A smart way to see what you have and even compare the performance with some other PC configurations, is to run a program like SiSoft Sandra or PCwizard.